tawnkramer/sdsandbox/README.md

 ## Setup

-You need to have [Unity](https://unity3d.com/get-unity/download) installed.
+You need to have [Unity](https://unity3d.com/get-unity/download) installed, and all python modules listed in the Requirements section below.